mixu/gluejs/readme.md

 - internals refactored to make working with unix pipes (e.g. minification, obfuscation etc.) much easier via Node 0.10.x streams
 - internals refactored to make file operation easier to apply (e.g. each task is separated into it's own pipe)

+Warning!
+Dragons! gluejs2 is still under development.
+It works well enough that I use it for our own builds but you may run into small issues and I haven't had the time to fully document it.
+Please report issues if you run into them.

 ## Neat new features

 Easier minification (or other processing) via `--command`: